seanpfinn/Digital-Library/README.md

     ISBN is detected live (Chrome/Edge; other browsers can type the ISBN) and the title, author, and cover art are fetched from Open Library.
-  - **Photo of cover** — snap the front cover and it is *identified*: the text is read on-device with Tesseract, searched against Open Library, and you pick from the matches.
-The publisher's artwork and metadata are used, not your photo.
-Falls back to manual entry with your photo if nothing matches.
+  - **Photo of cover** — snap the front cover and it is *identified*: the text is read on-device with Tesseract and searched against Open Library.
+The modal then shows a **confirmation** of the matched book with its hi-res publisher artwork — "Is this your book?" — before anything is added.
+The photo is only a reference; the book is stored with the catalogue cover and metadata, never the snapshot.
+"Not the right book" reveals the other matches; if none fit, you fall back to manual entry with your photo.
+  - Every failure (unreadable cover, no match, network down, bad ISBN) lands on a single tasteful **error state** with a retry and a manual-entry option.
 - **Remove a book** — open its tray and use *Remove from library* (tap twice to confirm).
 Removing a built-in book is remembered across reloads.
   - If no camera is available, an image-upload fallback appears (it also tries